iwst121/Algorithm/README.md

 README
 ======
-This Repo is a collection of python implementation of simple algorithm and data structure.
+This repo is a collection of python implementation of simple algorithm and data structure.
 It is a student practice.